pahansen95/lexical-framework/README.md

 # lexical-framework

-Framework for quickly building Lexical Analysis Tools
+A framework for quickly building Lexical Analysis Tools